Slavery and Human Trafficking Statement

 Supplier Training and Communication

 To ensure alignment across the function, all Sourcing employees complete mandatory annual online learning on our Supplier Code of Conduct.
 Training is also expanded to other internal teams, including our Global Impact and Innovation, Technology & Quality teams.
-Additionally, in fiscal 2023 we launched this training to our external suppliers.
 The human rights section of the training includes education on modern slavery, forced labor, and child labor, as well as descriptions of other human rights issues.

 Stakeholder Engagement and Collaboration